FEATURE FULL-DOME FILMS

 1. From Earth To The Universe

 The night sky, both beautiful and mysterious, has been the subject of campfire stories, ancient myths and awe for as long as there have been people.
 A desire to comprehend the Universe may well be humanity’s oldest shared intellectual experience.
 Yet only recently have we truly begun to grasp our place in the vast cosmos.
 To learn about this journey of celestial discovery, from the theories of the ancient Greek astronomers to today’s grandest telescopes, we invite you to experience "From Earth to the Universe."

 This stunning, 30-minute voyage through space and time conveys, through sparkling sights and sounds, the Universe revealed to us by science.
 Viewers can revel in the splendour of the worlds in the Solar System and our scorching Sun.
 From Earth to the Universe takes the audience out to the colourful birthplaces and burial grounds of stars, and still further out beyond the Milky Way to the unimaginable immensity of a myriad galaxies.
 Along the way, the audience will learn about the history of astronomy, the invention of the telescope, and today’s giant telescopes that allow us to probe ever deeper into the Universe.

 Between Space and Time

-"Arqueoastronomía Mexica: between space and time" illustrates the important role played by astronomical observation for the evolution of pre-Hispanic cultures in central Mexico.
-In particular, it shows how the Mexicas, being the last town that arrived at the Anahuac, inherited the calendrical and astronomical knowledge of predecessor cultures and applied it to found the capital of their empire: Tenochtitlán.
+"Mexica Archaeoastronomy: Between Space and Time" illustrates the important role played by astronomical observation for the evolution of pre-Hispanic cultures in central Mexico.
+In particular, it shows how the Mexicas, being the last peoples that arrived at the Anahuac, inherited the calendrical and astronomical knowledge of predecessor cultures and applied it to found the capital of their empire: Tenochtitlán.

 Vibrant colors, shapes and sounds transport the viewer to a culture that to this day still lives in the heart of the Mexican people.